keithalewis/math/uf.md

 ## Holding

 A holding is an _instrument_, _amount_, and _legal entity_.
 Examples of
-instruments are: stocks, bonds, futures, currencies, commodities.
+instruments are: stocks, bonds, futures, currencies, and commodities.
 They are traded in some amount: shares, notional, contracts, units, and physical quantity respectively.
 A legal entity is an individual or a corporation.
 Corporations can subdivide holdings by individual